LBNL-UCB-STI/beam/docs/users.rst

 Outputs
 ^^^^^^^
-At the conclusion of a BEAM run using the default `beamville` scenario, you will see outputs written to the location as listed in the "Output Directory" text box.
-The files in the output sub-folder should look like this when the run is complete:
+At the conclusion of a BEAM run using the default `beamville` scenario, the output files in the should look like this when the run is complete:

 .. image:: _static/figs/beamville-outputs.png